3N4N/luzarsblog/_posts/2020-03-04-why-avatar-the-last-airbender-rocks.md

 is the task of creating a secondary world for a story to take place in that adheres to its own set of rules.

-The worldbuilding of *Avatar* is complex in its simpleness.
+The worldbuilding of *Avatar* is complex in its simplicity.
 The whole exposition of the secondary world is given in the small window of the title sequence of each episode.
 That should tell you how simple the world is.
 And, because of that, the writers were able to stretch it above and beyond,